Changissnz/nu_merchant_principal/README.md

 perception.
 One thing that can be stated for certain
-is: the extent in existence and use of judgmental functionaries regarding cognition has a correlative influence on perceptual tasks that place after said functionaries have taken root.
+is: the extent in existence and use of judgmental functionaries regarding cognition has a correlative influence on perceptual tasks that take place after said functionaries have taken root.
 This statement can be used to buttress idioms such as a sentient being "sees what they want to see and hears what